Different ways to apologize for serious errors in Spanish

 These expressions vary in formality and intensity.
 For serious errors, more formal and heartfelt phrases such as “Lamento mucho lo ocurrido,” “Lo siento mucho,” and taking full responsibility with “Fue mi culpa” are most appropriate.
 They convey not only regret but also accountability and the desire to make amends.

-Understanding the Nuances of Apologies in Spanish
+Cultural Nuances in Spanish Apologies

 -